lukso-network/docs/docs/standards/smart-contracts/lsp6-key-manager.md

 function target() external view returns (address)
 ```

-Returns the address of the account linked to this KeyManager.
+Returns the address of the account linked to this Key Manager.

 This can be a contract that implements: